alisaifee/coredis/docs/source/index.rst

 - :pypi:`uvloop` >= `0.15.0`.

 :pypi:`hiredis` if available will be used by default as the RESP parser as it provides significant performance gains in response parsing.
-For more details see :ref:`api_reference:parsers`.
+For more details see :ref:`handbook/response:parsers`.

 Supported python versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^